bobb34/QST/README.md

 # QST
-Quiz/Survey/Test   --    Oct.
-18, 2025
+Quiz/Survey/Test   --    Mar.
+18, 2026

-QST is a free, complete, secure, enterprise grade, open source online/lan assessment/exam solution.
+QST is a free, complete, secure, enterprise grade, open source online/lan assessment/exam platform.
 You can try it at https://qstonline.org and download it from https://sourceforge.net/projects/qstonline/.

-We no longer maintain a release here due to the AI issue.
+We no longer maintain a release here.

 To us, open source means providing you our best software, not an inferior version.
 As we always have.